kim-groves/Python-Port-Scanner/README.md

 ## Purpose

-this was a personal project that I created after seeing similar projects made by others online and figured I'd give it a shot.
+This was a personal project that I created after seeing similar projects made by others online and figured I'd give it a shot.
 This project was overall created to develop my experience with Python networking, TCP connections, and basic network reconnaissance through a hands on activity.

 ## Disclaimer